The Purpose of Pre-AP Course Audit

-You’ll be the person responsible for affirming Pre-AP implementation requirements and approving teachers for access to Pre-AP Classroom.
+You’ll be the person responsible for affirming Pre-AP implementation commitments and approving teachers for access to Pre-AP Classroom.

 That means you’ll need to be available during the summer because the Course Audit process must be completed before your school can access the online resources in Pre-AP Classroom.

 Understand Pre-AP Commitments

 - Pre-AP for All: Pre-AP frameworks and assessments serve as the foundation for all sections of the course at the school.
-Note: Course Audit administrators may request a deferment for the Pre-AP for All requirement through Course Audit, should they need additional time to plan to meet this commitment in the future.
+Note: Course Audit administrators may request to defer implementing Pre-AP for All through Course Audit, should they need additional time to plan to meet this commitment in the future.
 To do so, they must refrain from establishing any entry barriers (such as minimum test scores, previous grades, or teacher recommendation) that could hinder students’ participation in Pre-AP.
 Additionally, they must commit to developing a plan to expand Pre-AP access at their school.
 See the Pre-AP for All Planning Guide for additional information.

 - Course Frameworks: Teachers align their classroom instruction with Pre-AP course frameworks.

-- Assessments: Teachers administer at least one learning checkpoint per unit, and four performance tasks.
+- Assessments: Teachers administer at least one learning checkpoint per unit on Pre-AP Classroom and four performance tasks.

 Completing the Course Audit as a New Pre-AP School

 Pre-AP Course Audit tasks are completed online.
 Course Audit administrators can get their access code from the ordering website under the Access Codes header.
-Course audit for the 2022-23 academic year will begin on March 1, 2022.
+Course audit begins March 1 for the upcoming school year.

 Your steps to completing Pre-AP Course Audit:

 - Get your access code by logging into the ordering website and then viewing your code, under the Access Code header.

 - Register and log in to your College Board professional account.
 Use the access code to add AP/Pre-AP Course Audit to your account.

-- Attest to Pre-AP for All (one of the program requirements) or deferment.
+- Attest to Pre-AP for All (one of the program commitments) or deferment.